-While the U.S. Bureau of Labor Statistics does not provide employment and pay information specific to cake designers, it has predicted a 7%, or average, growth in jobs for bakers between 2014 and 2024.
+While the U.S. Bureau of Labor Statistics does not provide employment and pay information specific to cake designers, it has predicted a 6%, or as fast as the average, growth in jobs for bakers between 2018 and 2028.

 |Degree Level||Associate's or bachelor's degree (preferred but not required)|